 The Fear and Joy Connection

 Because it is simple, it strengthens its validity.
 For example, many scientists scoffed at Albert Einstein’s equation of E = MC² as too simplistic.
 They said it was so simple that it had to be an error.
 They were wrong.

 Beautiful simplicity is the rule of nature, not the exception.

-There are scientific observations done by Barbra Fredrickson that provide evidence that positive emotions (joy) appear to undo negative emotions (fear).
+Scientific observations by Barbra Fredrickson provide evidence that positive emotions (joy) appear to undo negative emotions (fear).
 This beautifully simplistic concept works.

-In the cartoon, the three lines of people are carrying buckets of liquid Joy representing an ever-lasting supply of this precious fluid.
+In the cartoon, the three lines of people carry buckets of liquid Joy, representing an ever-lasting supply of this precious fluid.
 The biggest line represents Joy from the family and the love of family.
-This is described in greater detail in the chapter on family.
+This is described in greater detail in the chapter on the family.
 The second line carries buckets of Joy associated with activities such as humor, inspiring stories, hobbies, nature’s incredible beauty, etc.

 The third line totes buckets of spiritual Joy.
 This is discussed in the Seven Joys of Religion.

 The Cauldron is full of a beautiful blue liquid representing happiness.

 As in all aspects of life, there’s also a negative side.
 Three drainpipes represent the loss of happiness that is associated with losses from fears.

 The right drainpipe relates to the amount of happiness removed because of fear caused by manipulation.
 There is a valve on that pipe that an elusive Elf controls.
 The Elf turns the valve to control the amount of happiness flowing out.
 So be nice to Elves.
 They turn the valve in relation to the frequency and amount of manipulation occurring.

 For example, they concern with manipulated fears; the more knowledge a person acquires, the less manipulation, reducing the loss of valuable happiness liquid.
 On the other hand, if the person is extremely fearful, the Elf opens the valve a little more.

 The middle drain relates to fears associated with personality traits.
 This varies dramatically depending on the type and amount of fears applicable to their personality type.